Umfula VR -

 Bringing Conservation to Life Through Immersive Storytelling

-From the very beginning, our goal was to bring this VR experience back to the communities where we filmed.
-With support from the Presidential Employment Stimulus Package (PESP) and the National Film and Video Foundation (NFVF), we developed a pre-release version of the film and launched a community screening campaign.
+With support from the Presidential Employment Stimulus Package (PESP) and the National Film and Video Foundation (NFVF), a pre-release version was taken back to the communities along the river for a mobile VR screening campaign.

 Results & Impact